Dee-McG/Motorbike-Event-Finder/README.md

 Implementation:

 A navigation menu will be displayed on all webpages.
 This will redirect users to the approriate page when clicked.
-On mobile devices, the menu will be collapsable to make efficient use of space on smaller screen sizes.
+On smaller devices, the menu will collapse into a hamburger menu to make efficient use to screen space.
+When clicked, the menu will expand out from the right side of the screen displaying all nav items.

 The following navigation items will be implemented: